BigBang1112/nations-converter/README.md

 Build the solution with Visual Studio 2022 or by using `dotnet build`.

 This project started using the GBX.NET nightly builds for more comfortable development.

+## Convengine

+This project is under very longterm plans to be rewritten into the Convengine converter engine system, which would allow cleaner structure of the converter project.